gpg/gpg4win/doc/README-BETA-en.txt

   and PGP/MIME and new texts for S/MIME and X.509.

-Most important changes in Gpg4win 1.9.12 compared to 1.9.11
+Most important changes in Gpg4win 1.9.13 compared to 1.9.12
 ===========================================================

  - Kleopatra:
-     * certify OpenPGP certificates improved
+     * load certifications of OpenPGP certificates on keyserver disabled (not allowed)
-     * decrypt of *.pgp files corrected
+     * Menu entry "Change passphrase" enabled for own certificates only
+     * Own S/MIME certificate (width trusted root) is shown under the tab "Trusted Certificates"
-     * translations completed
+     * translations added
      * several minor and medium improvements

  - GpgOL:
-     * latency improved for sign/encrypt and verify/decrypt
-       messages with large attachments
+     * After a GpgOL update the check options dialog comes up one-time only
+     * translations added

  - Gpg4win Compendium 3.0.0-beta1 reworked

+ - Backend and Installer:
+     * critical error (which cleared pupring.gpg) resolved
+     * Installer full name changed to "Gpg4win", German about text of wellcome page changed
+     * Gpg4win version number added under "Control Panel -> Software"
- - Backend and Installer: Several minor and medium issues and errors were fixed.
+     * Several minor and medium issues and errors were fixed.